 Determine which boxes will be the first that you unpack within each room.

-What to Do after You Move
+What to Do After You Move

 Now that you’re all done moving your items, it’s time to start unpacking!
 Like anything, you can plan your unpacking process to save you time and stress.
 Your first few weeks are also the perfect time to explore the neighborhood, ensure everything in the house is in working order, and meet new friends and neighbors.